 Once the DNS address is changed test the DNS server by simply visiting the site https://www.google.com/ If the site is accessible, then the DNS is functioning properly.
 If not, enter one of Google’s IP addresses, 184.108.40.206, directly into your browser and check.

 If you don’t have any issues with the above steps then it may be possible that your network drivers could be having an issue.
 So it is highly suggested that to update the drivers for:

 If this card driver is outdated or damaged then it could affect your internet connection.
-Downloading the drivers on the same computer may not be possible, so try to download from other network computer and later install it in the PC.
+Downloading the drivers on the same computer may not be possible, so try to download them from another network computer and later install them in the PC.

-Driver Booster is professional software that can update all the outdated and missing drivers automatically into your laptop.
-Besides, it can also detect the malware or any viruses present in your computer, and also it can find the missing or outdated game components such as OpenAL, Microsoft Visual C++, etc and update them to the latest version.
+Driver Booster is professional software that can update all the outdated and missing drivers automatically on your laptop.
+Besides, it can also detect malware or any viruses present on your computer, and also it can find the missing or outdated game components such as OpenAL, Microsoft Visual C++, etc, and update them to the latest version.

-1. Download and install the software into your laptop.
+1. Download and install the software on your laptop.